brunseba/demo-app-dollibar/README.md

 ## Task Automation

-This project includes a `Taskfile.yml` for common operations.
+This project includes organized Taskfiles for common operations.
 Install [Task](https://taskfile.dev/) to use these commands:

 ```bash
 # Install Task (macOS)